Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: Conclusions

-Notably, the neural network environment requires only information on internal energy and a potential maximum velocity, suggesting that it should generalize well to other mechanical systems.
-Future works could explore a wider range of frictional systems, contact mechanics, and elastoplasticity.
-Furthermore, in the context of constitutive modeling of elastoplasticity, the formulations could be expressed as variational inequalities~\cite{krabbenhoft2007formulation,krabbenhoft2007interior} or equivalently a normal inclusion~\cite{guillet2024semi}, allowing for the application of RL-based adaptive time integration.
-Finally, investigating the impact of different reward function designs and hyperparameter choices on the learning process could further enhance the performance of RL-based adaptive time-stepping.
+It is worth noting that the neural network environment requires only information on internal energy and the potential maximum of the state variables, suggesting it should generalize well to many other systems.
+Future work could explore a broader range of frictional systems, contact mechanics, and elastoplasticity.
+Furthermore, in the context of constitutive modeling of elastoplasticity, the formulations could be expressed as variational inequalities~\cite{krabbenhoft2007formulation,krabbenhoft2007interior} or, equivalently, a normal inclusion~\cite{guillet2024semi}, allowing for the application of RL-based adaptive time integration.
+Beyond purely mechanical systems, the RL-based adaptive time integration has interesting applications in the nonsmooth implementation of more complicated sliding mode controllers, such as twisting and super-twisting controllers~\cite{b:SMC_Fridman}, as well as in nonsmooth electrical current modeling.
+Finally, investigating the impact of different reward function designs, observational space, and hyperparameter choices on the learning process could further enhance the performance of RL-based adaptive time-stepping.